cron-eu/snmp-ext-fsinfo/README.md

-# cron-ffm-backup-snmp
+# snmp-ext-fsinfo

 ## Abstract

-Gather the free block count and last write timestamp for all available backup partitions and make this info available via SNMP by using a perl script.
+Gather the free block count and last write timestamp for all available devices and make this info available via SNMP via a perl script.

+## Limitations und known issues

+* uses the `tune2fs` binary to retrieve the info which requires an ext2/3/4 file system.
+* kind-of specific to our use-case (monitoring a bunch of partitions on our backup server infrastructure)
+* the provided `create_nagios_services.pl` script is very specific to our concrete needs.

 ## Setup